Thai Food Made Easy | SPICY BEANS ON TOAST (VEGAN)

 Ingredients:

-60 gram Onion-chopped
+60 gram Onion – chopped

-10 gram Red chili-finely chopped
+10 gram Red chilli – finely chopped

-2 clove Garlic-finely chopped
+2 clove Garlic – finely chopped

 160 milliliter Passata